 BABY TO 3 YEARS - cuddly soft dolls with clothes that don’t come off or are simple to change.

-Star Child (6”) and Baby Bunting (6”/10”) made without hair, which can present a choke hazard, make lovely new baby gifts.
+Star Child (6”) and Bunting Baby (6”/10”) made without hair, which can present a choke hazard, make lovely new baby gifts.
 Star Child is easy to grasp and can be teethed on.
-Baby Bunting is a squishy pillow doll.
+Baby Bunting is a squishy pillow style doll.

 Bright Eyes (12”) is a floppy huggable doll for a 1st or 2nd birthday present if the doll is made without hair, which can present a choke hazard.
 Also a nice gift for the young child upon the arrival of a new sibling.

 3 YEARS AND OLDER - baby dolls and child dolls with clothes that can be changed and in the case of Child Dolls hair that can be styled.